elastic/integrations/packages/azure_blob_storage/docs/README.md

 NOTE: Currently only `JSON` is supported with respect to blob/file formats.
 As for authentication types, we currently have support for
 `shared access keys` and `connection strings`.

+## ECS Field Mapping
+This integration includes the ECS Dynamic Template, all fields that are converted to ECS using Ingest Pipelines will automatically get assigned the correct index mapping.

+## Ingest Pipelines
 Custom ingest pipelines may be added by adding the name to the pipeline configuration option, creating custom ingest pipelines can be done either through the API or the [Ingest Node Pipeline UI](/app/management/ingest/ingest_pipelines/).